vizdata-s23/project-01-co_medians/data/README.md

 | `# of States Where Contributions Made` | The number of states where the company made anti-LBGTQ contributions .             |

 ## Contribution_data_all_states

+Each row denotes a single donation along with the company who made it; some of the variables we are using to answer our research questions from this dataset are `Pride?`, `Date` (which we extracted the column `Year` from), and `Amount`.

 |                            |                                                                   |
 |----------------------------|-------------------------------------------------------------------|